Maskedman99/spotify50/README.md

 <h1 align="center">spotify50</h1>

-Get a User's Top 50 Tracks from Spotify and their details.
+Get a User's Top 50 Tracks and their details from Spotify.

 ## Screenshot